 - Applicants outside of the county in which the grant project is taking place.

-- Individuals that have applied directly to the New York State Council on the Arts for the 2021 grant cycle, regardless of funding status.
+- Individuals or organizations that have applied directly to the New York State Council on the Arts for the 2021 grant cycle, regardless of funding status.
 This includes NYSCA REDC and the A.R.T./New York Creative Opportunity Fund (Opportunity to Create).

 Artistic Merit (5 points)

-Community Impact (5 points)
+Project Impact (5 points)

 Feasibility (5 points)

-- overall clarity of project proposal;
+- Overall clarity of project proposal;

-- reasonable plan for implementation and engagement;
+- Reasonable plan for implementation;

-- applicant’s demonstrated ability to implement project;
+- Applicant’s demonstrated ability to implement project;

 Remember this is a project support grant program, all expenses should be related to supporting a specific project: